aerospike/aerospike-vector-search-examples/README.md

 # Aerospike Vector Search (Proximus)

+> [!NOTE]
+> Proximus is currently in Alpha and available by invitation only.
+Changes to our client and APIs are expectd.
+If you want to try out Proximus, please fill out [this form](https://aerospike.com/lp/aerospike-vector-developer-program-sign-up/).

 Aerospike Vector Search (Proximus) delivers an Approximate Nearest Neighbor (ANN) search using the Hierarchal Navigable Small World (HNSW) algorithm.
 Proximus provides a new set of capabilities and APIs for performing vector operations.
 This repository contains example apps for using Proximus to showcase these APIs, as well as the Python client.

 Vectors allow you to combine machine learning models (e.g., ChatGPT, CLIP, Llama) to build applications that leverage the capabilities of these models.
 Vector embeddings encode meaning from text, images, video, etc., and enable search across a large dataset.
 You can use vector embeddings for a variety of applications such as semantic search, recommendation systems, or retrieval augmented generation (RAG) apps.
 To learn more about leveraging vector embeddings, see the OpenAI docs about [vector embedding use cases](https://platform.openai.com/docs/guides/embeddings/use-cases).

-> [!NOTE]
-> Proximus is currently in Alpha and available by invitation only.
-If you want to try out Proximus, please fill out [this form](https://aerospike.com/lp/aerospike-vector-developer-program-sign-up/).

 # Getting Started
 This section describes how to get started using our developer sandbox environment.
 To request access to a developer sandbox, fill out [this form](https://aerospike.com/lp/aerospike-vector-developer-program-sign-up/).
 The following instructions help you set up a demo application that performs semantic search across an image dataset using the [CLIP](https://arxiv.org/abs/2103.00020) model.